Havilland de Sausmarez: Judicial appointments

 De Sausmarez joined the Foreign Office Judicial Service when he was appointed a consul in Zanzibar in June 1892.
 He held the office of assistant judge of the Consular Court in Zanzibar from 1893 to 1897 and then held the office of assistant judge of the Supreme Consular Court for the Ottoman Empire between December 1897 and 1903.
 He was appointed judge of the Supreme Consular Court for the Ottoman Empire in 1903 and served until 1905.
 He was knighted in 1905.

 In 1905, de Sausmarez was appointed judge of the British Supreme Court for China and Corea (based in Shanghai).
+He was knighted in the same year.
 He served in that position until 1921.
-By virtue of his position as judge of the Supreme Court at Shanghai he served as president of the full court of the Supreme Court of Hong Kong from 1910 to 1920.
+By virtue of his position as judge of the Supreme Court at Shanghai, he served as president of the full court of the Supreme Court of Hong Kong from 1910 to 1920.
 The ordinance creating the full court provided that the most senior judge on the bench would be president of the full court when it sat.